ZviBaratz/phd/_sources/chapters/labbing/results.md

 ---
 Subjects list view as displayed in the {{VueJS}} front-end application.
 More detailed research information and filters are available compared to the admin interface, along with the same summary plots.
 ```

+(labbing:results:database)=
+### Neuroimaging Research Database

+The purpose of the application is to manage a large and highly variable {{MRI}} dataset alongside relevant research information and derivatives.
+Currently, a single, local deployment (self-managed on a physical server) of the application is used to manage all independently resourced data, as well as other shared resources (e.g. the {{HCP}} dataset) in our laboratory.
+This includes over 2800 {{MRI}} scanning sessions from over 2300 subjects (including the {{HCP}} dataset), as well as over 3000 preprocessing pipelines runs.